WHY WON'T MY COMMON RAIL INJECTORS CODE?

 MY TURBOCHARGER IS LEAKING OIL, TIME FOR A REPLACEMENT?

 A common complaint, my turbo is leaking oil.
 Time for a replacement right?
 Not always!
 A small amount of oil in the turbocharger is present from when the vehicle is brand new and is not always an issue with your turbocharger.
-It is all explained in our blog here.
+If you are unsure, give our team a call on 1300 305 359 they will be happy to help.

 HOW DO I KNOW IF MY TURBOCHARGER HAS FAILED?